nestorbird/NotiBell-Flutter-App/README.md

 4. Select the target device from the device explorer menu.
 5. Run the project by pressing Function + F5 or execute the command - ```flutter run``` from the terminal.

-## How to Make Use of The Project
+## How to Make Use of The Flutter Project

 Users can log in with their user credentials along with the instance URL.

 <a href="https://github.com/nestorbird/NotiBell-Flutter-App/assets/145128044/a8537d90-26fe-4d51-91b8-e076a6c7ca05" target="blank"><img align="center" src="https://github.com/nestorbird/NotiBell-Flutter-App/assets/145128044/a8537d90-26fe-4d51-91b8-e076a6c7ca05" height="500" /></a>